Bell Ingram Consider Winds of Change with Microgeneration

 The company has built a respected and trusted name in rural land and property matters since the firm was established in Perth 112 years ago.

-The article in Scottish Farmer was secured as part of a sustained PR campaign carried out by public relations agency Holyrood Partnership.
+The article in Scottish Farmer was secured as part of a sustained PR campaign carried out by public relations agency Holyrood PR.